dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 > **Note**
 >
-> In order for a DHIS2 user to be able to login with an IdP, the user profile checkbox **External authentication only (OpenID or LDAP)** must be checked and "**OpenID**" field must match the claim (mapping claim) returned by the IdP.
+> In order for a DHIS2 user to be able to login with an IdP, the user profile checkbox **External authentication only (OpenID or LDAP)** must be checked and **OpenID** field must match the claim (mapping claim) returned by the IdP.
 Email is used by default by both Google and Azure AD.

 ### Configure the Identity Provider for OIDC